thibaud200/light_novel/convertJson/README.md

 <b>🚨 **ATTENTION :** this python script works exclusivaly after you got the json files with lightnovel_crowler see : https://github.com/dipu-bd/lightnovel-crawler for the crawler</b>

+⚠️ The script doen't use Calibre for the Epub.
+The code is based on the `EbookLib` library

 the script needs the json files from the crawler (the crawler will automaticaly create the right archetecture for the directories and filesà
 	- meta.json (in the parent directory)
 	- json files on the sub directory "json"